arangodb/docs/3.8/graphs-custom-pregel.md

   new value for the global accumulator. `input-state` is available in this context.
 The default implementation replaces the internal state of the accumulator with `input-state`.
-- `getStateProgram` this code is executed when the conductor serializes the value of the global accumulator before distributing it to the DB-Servers.
+- `getStateProgram` this code is executed when the coordinator serializes the value of the global accumulator before distributing it to the DB-Servers.
   The default implementation just copies the internal state.
-- `getStateUpdateProgram` this code is executed when the DB-Server serializes the accumulated value of the accumulator during the collect phase, sending its result back to the Conductor.
+- `getStateUpdateProgram` this code is executed when the DB-Server serializes the accumulated value of the accumulator during the collect phase, sending its result back to the Coordinator.
   The default implementation is to call `getStateProgram`.
-- `aggregateStateProgram` this code is executed on the conductor after it received the _update states_.
+- `aggregateStateProgram` this code is executed on the coordinator after it received the _update states_.
 This code merges the different aggregates.

 Coming back to our sum accumulator we would expand it like so: